OneHourGameJam/OneHourGameJam/README.md

 ## Removing or editing jams and entries

-Done manually by editing the files in data/jams.
-To delete the jam, simply delete the corresponding json file.
-To edit a jam or an entry, edit the file itself.
+Editing jams can be done via the website's "edit content" menu.
+Deleting is done manually by deleting the jam's file from the data/jams folder.

 ## Removing a user